 ENG-1110 Introduction to British Studies - 10 ECTS

-Applicants from Nordic countries: 1 December for the spring semester and 1 June for the autumn semester.
+Applicants from Nordic countries: 1 December for courses offered in the spring semester and 1 June for courses offered in the autumn semester.

-Exchange students and Fulbright students: 1 October for the spring semester and 15 April for the autumn semester.
+Exchange students and Fulbright students: 1 October for courses offered in the spring semester and 15 April for courses offered in the autumn semester.

 The British Studies syllabus will be organized into two to three week blocks, which focus on particular historical periods and investigate specific literary and cultural texts within British 'national' and international historical contexts.
 The modules in the course are focused on developing higher-level reading skills, interpretative writing skills, and a theoretical understanding of contextual analysis of literary writing in particular periods of British literature from 1600 to 2015.
 The course focuses on a range of poetic, dramatic, and fictional forms in different time periods.
 We will explore how to understand these texts through analyzing genres, historical and literary contexts, language choices, and formal reading and critical strategies.
 These modules also develop your confidence in speaking and writing about literary/critical concepts, cultural analysis, and literary genres in British Literary Studies.

 The course will introduce the student to the techniques of close textual reading of literary and cultural texts in British literature; develop an appreciation of the historical and literary conditions under which texts have been produced; examine the development of specific genres within historical time periods; and ask the student to write essays, response papers, and do different forms of academic research about the texts on the reading list using the vocabulary and strategies of literary study.

 The student has: